hunkim98/blog/_posts/sky_palette_2.md

 ---
-title: "Sky Palette Project: 2.
-Sky Images are Different"
+title: 'Sky Palette Project: 2.
+Sky Images are Different'
-excerpt: "Continuing on the sky palette project, I started to go deeper into how I can best capture the colors in the sky.
+excerpt: 'Continuing on the sky palette project, I started to go deeper into how I can best capture the colors in the sky.
 I tested with various algorithms, but nothing seemed to work really well.
 Different from other images, the sky had small details in the image that made the color very comprehensive.
-If I could capture the very details, I thought the there would be progress"
+If I could capture the very details, I thought the there would be progress'
-date: "2023-08-20"
+date: '2023-08-20'
 author:
   name: Kim Dong Hun
-keyword: "vision"
+keyword: 'vision'
-categories: ["project", "AI", "color"]
+categories: ['project', 'AI', 'color']
 WIP: false
-thumbnail: "/assets/posts/sky_palette/segmented_image.jpg"
+thumbnail: '/assets/posts/sky_palette/segmented_image.jpg'
 ---

 This post is a continuation of the [Sky Palette Project 1](./sky_palette_1).

 ## PCA Decomposition of the sky image

 ![2D PCA Decomposition](/assets/posts/sky_palette/pca2.png)